TheLastBilly/dvd_rip/README.md

 # rip_dvd
 ## A simple bash script to rip DVDs with minimal effort

-`rip_dvd.sh` is a script that detects whether or not a DVD (or any type of optical media) is inserted on a drive specified by the user, and rips it into a folder also named by the user.
+`rip_dvd.sh` is a script that detects whether or not a video DVD  is inserted on a drive specified by the user, and rips it into a folder also named by the user.

 ## Disclaimer
-**DO NOT USE THIS SOFTWARE FOR IILEGALY COPYING DVDs, CDs OR ANY OTHER TYPE OF COPYRIGHTED MEDIA**.
+**DO NOT USE THIS SOFTWARE FOR IILEGALY COPYING DVDs OR ANY OTHER TYPE OF COPYRIGHTED MEDIA**.
 I'm not responsible for any problems cuased by using rip_dvd in any sort of unlawful activities.

+This script also only works with video DVDs.

 ## Requirements
 You'll need to install the following programs before using this script.